This year marks the centennial of the Armenian Genocide.

 The Armenian Genocide refers to the wholesale massacre of Armenians in 1915 during the course of World War I. Those massacres were perpetrated throughout different regions of the Ottoman Empire by the government of the Young Turks who were in power at the time.
+Scroll down for more information.

 Numbers and Dates